 Some may complain that if the local church is family, then the family is dysfunctional.
-But in no small measure that can be true only if you have failed to invest your life and your gifts within this family.
-Just as there are pressures in all families, so there are problems even in God's Family.
-Babies may be colicky, just as infantile Christians demand undue attention on occasion in the church.
-Rebellious teens challenge parental instruction, and some rebellious church members refuse the discipline and instruction of the Lord administered by leaders in the Family of God.
-Some families suffer from husbands and wives who prove unfaithful.
-In the same way, some church members experience acute pain that arises when seemingly mature Christians are sometimes seduced from their firm foundation.
-The failures of some within the church do not negate the instruction of the Lord, but rather they prove the reality of what God has set in place.
-It is precisely because we recognise that there is an objective standard that we are disappointed at the failures of a church.
+But in no small measure that can be true only if an individual has failed to invest his life and his gifts within this family.
+Just as there are challenges presented to all families, so there are problems even in God's Family.
+Babies are sometimes colicky, just as infantile Christians occasionally demand undue attention in the church.
+Rebellious teens challenge parental instruction and authority; and some rebellious church members refuse the discipline and instruction of the Lord administered by leaders in the Family of God.
+Some families suffer because husbands or wives prove unfaithful.
+In the same way, church members experience acute pain when seemingly mature Christians are seduced from their firm foundation.
+The failures of some within the assembly do not negate the instruction of the Lord; rather, failures prove the reality of what God has set in place.
+It is precisely because we recognise that there is an objective standard that we are disappointed in the failures of a church.

 Membership does have a basis in Scripture.
-Unfortunately, for far too many professed people of God, church membership means nothing more than their membership at the local country club, their membership in a service club, or membership in some other organisation.
-Consequently, they sacrifice many of the benefits that accompany membership in the local congregation.
+Unfortunately, for far too many professed people of God, church membership means nothing more than does membership at the local country club, membership in a service club or membership in some other organisation.
+Consequently, uncommitted Christians sacrifice many of the benefits that accompany membership in the local congregation.

 Among the benefits of church membership are the following truths taught in the Word of God.
 Membership in the local congregation identifies me as a genuine believer.
 On occasion I will be challenged as to why it is necessary to become a church member.
-Often, the individual challenging me will say, "The thief on the cross didn't join a church."
-That is a rather foolish apologia for refusal to join the church since the person making that statement isn't hanging on a cross.
+Often, an individual will protest, "The thief on the cross didn't join a church."
+That is a rather foolish apologia for refusing to join the church since the person making that statement isn't hanging on a cross.